-Accepting responsibility for your role when relapse occurs can be difficult: You have done this already!
-You have already been down this road before, you are aware of what is ahead.
+Accepting responsibility for your role if you relapse on heroin can be difficult: You have done this already!
+You have been down this road before, and you are aware of what is ahead.
 However, it all comes down to what you want for yourself.
-If you’re strong about recovering completely, the first thing you need to do is to take the heroin relapse as a mistake and accept that mistakes do happen.
-The only thing that is missing to the puzzle is one small piece and you can and will complete!
-Having an understanding that you want a more fulfilling, sober, healthy life-style and will do whatever it may take to get there will help push you in the direction you were destined to be in.
+If you’re serious about recovering completely, the first thing you need to do is to take the relapse on heroin as a mistake and accept that mistakes do happen.
+The only object that is missing to the puzzle is one small piece and you can and will complete it.
+Having an understanding that you want a more fulfilling, sober, healthy lifestyle and will do whatever it may take to get there will help push you in the direction you were destined to be in.

-Their support is needed more now than in the past.
+Support from family and friends is needed more now than in the past.
 Your loved ones have seen you struggle as well as overcome many battles.
-Let them know about this and ask for their encouragement as you re-embark on the journey to recovery.
+Let them know about this, and ask for their encouragement as you re-embark on the journey to recovery.
 Reassure them that you mean what you say and are prepared to do anything it takes to show them.

 Some of the things you’ll be doing will be familiar making you feel like you’re going back to the very beginning of recovery.
 Although it may be more difficult for you this time, approaching it in a different light will be helpful.
 The tendency to think that you’ve been there in the past may leave you wondering what else you need to learn.